vmenan/lora_group_discussion/README.md

 ## LoRA Group Discussion
-The work done here was initially presented for Masters Group discussion.
+The work done here was initially presented for NLP Masters Group discussion.
 This repo will get continuously updated in the subject matter of LoRA as dive into it more.

 ## Slides and codes used during presentation